twinleaf/tio-python/README.md

 Two example scripts are installed with this package:

   - itio: A interactive session for configuring devices
-  - tio_monitor: A live graph of streamed data
+  - tio_monitor: A live graph of streamed data (does not work on windows)

 These examples can be called with "url" that is either a serial port (`/dev/cu.usbserialXXXXXX`, `/dev/ttyUSBx`, `COMx`) or a net url such as `tcp://localhost`.